 Please Note: All resource information has been confirmed by Butte-Glenn 2-1-1 Staff.
 However, resource information is subject to change based on the availability, capacity, and discretion of the resource provider.
 Please consider checking in with providers ahead of time to ensure availability of services.

-California State University Chico– The Wildcat Food Pantry- **COVID-19 Update- The Wildcat food pantry is open and offering grab-and-go bags Monday-Thursday from 9:30am-12:30pm.
-If you are a student, alumni, faculty, or staff who needs food before or after available hours, call 530-898-4098 .** Provides access to supplemental food to students, alumni, and University staff who are facing food insecurity, providing fresh produce from the University Farm and shelf stable food goods.
+California State University Chico– The Wildcat Food Pantry- **COVID-19 Update- The Wildcat food pantry is open and offering grab-and-go bags Monday-Friday from 9:30am-12:30pm (and by appointment).
+If you are a student, alumni, faculty, or staff who needs food before or after available hours, for appointment call 530-898-4098 .** Provides access to supplemental food to students, alumni, and University staff who are facing food insecurity, providing fresh produce from the University Farm and shelf stable food goods.
 Students can enroll in Cal-Fresh at this location.
-Must be currently enrolled Chico State students, alumni, faculty, staff and their families.
-Must show Wildcat ID card during first visit.
-For all visits after their first, individuals may show their Wildcat ID or provide student or staff ID number to receive service.
-Open Monday-Thursday from 9:30am-12:30pm and by appointment.
+Must be currently enrolled Chico State student, or a Chico State alumni, faculty, staff, or the family member of a Chico State faculty or staff.
+Students and alumni must show a Wildcat I.D. card.
+Assistance available in English and Spanish.
+Open Monday-Friday from 9:30am-12:30pm and by appointment.
 For appointment, call 530-898-4098.
 Students, alumni, faculty, and staff are encouraged to stop by SSC 196 (on Chico State Campus) if they need food support or any basic needs assistance.

-Individuals may be required to provide additional documentation that shows the applicant resided in a 2018 Camp Fire affected area of Butte County.
 Students interested in applying for the Camp Fire Emergency Grant must submit an application and attach all requested information and supporting documentation.
 Once a student submits an application, they will receive an email confirmation.
 Within seven business days, a Case Manager will review their application and reach out.
 Assistance is also available in Spanish and Hmong.
 Application available online at: www.butte.edu/dashcares/